ReaalSATYAM/WhistleBlower/WebApp/evidence_service/README.md

 - The complete training and fine-tuning pipeline can be found in:
 ---

-**Limitation**:
-The model performed poorly for Hindi language, so this module is currently not in use.
-However, it demonstrates our experimental attempts.

 ## Integration with Backend
 The backend sends the uploaded evidence path to the respective AI module.
 Each module returns a structured JSON, for example: